Why is my grout moldy

 How do I clean moldy grout?

-If the mold problem is widespread or you're unable to effectively clean and prevent the mold from returning, it's best to call a professional cleaning service.
-They have the right tools and expertise to thoroughly address the issue and ensure the mold doesn't come back.
+If the mold problem is widespread or you're unable to fully remove the mold, it's best to call a professional cleaning service.
+They have the right tools and expertise to properly treat and prevent future mold growth.

 Connect with certified professionals in your area